chef/chef-web-docs/content/unified_mode.md

 end
 ```

-This simplified example shows how to trap exceptions from resources using normal ruby syntax and to clean up the resource.
-Without `unified_mode` this syntax is impossible.
-Normally the `execute` resources when they are parsed only creates the objects in the `resource_collection` to later be evaluated so that no exception is thrown while ruby is parsing the `action` block at all.
+This simplified example shows how to trap exceptions from resources using normal Ruby syntax and to clean up the resource.
+Without unified mode this syntax is impossible.
+Normally when the execute resources are parsed, they only create the objects in the `resource_collection` to later be evaluated so that no exception is thrown while Ruby is parsing the `action` block.
 Every action is delayed to the later converge phase.
-In `unified_mode` the resource runs when ruby is done parsing its block, so exceptions happen in-line with ruby parsing, so the `rescue` now works as naively expected.
+In Unified Mode, the resource runs when Ruby is done parsing its block, so exceptions happen in-line with Ruby parsing and the rescue clause now works as expected.

-The usefulness of this is that if the tar extraction throws an exception (for example, it could be out of disk space), then that Exception causes the tar file to be deleted and then redownloaded the next time Chef Infra Client is run.
-Without the cleanup the tar file would exist, but the resource would not have completed, the extraction would not happen and the resource would be left in a broken, indeterminate state.
+This is useful because the TAR extraction throws an exception (for example, the node could be out of disk space), which deletes the TAR file.
+The next time Chef Infra Client runs, the TAR file will be redownloaded.
+If the resource didn't have file cleanup after an exception, the TAR file would remain on the client node even though the resource did not complete and the extraction did not happen, leaving the resource in a broken, indeterminate state.

-[NOTE: UNIFIED MODE SHORTCODE STARTS HERE]
+## Unified Mode Overview

 {{% unified_mode %}}

 ### Notifications and Accumulators

-The Accumulator pattern works unchanged.
+The accumulator pattern works unchanged.
 Notifications to the `:root` run context still behave identically.
-Since the compile and converge phases of Custom Resources both fire in the converge time (typically) of the enclosing `run_context` the effect of eliminating the separate compile and converge phases of the Custom Resource has no visible effect from the outer context.
+Since the compile and converge phases of custom resources both fire in the converge time (typically) of the enclosing `run_context` the effect of eliminating the separate compile and converge phases of the custom resource has no visible effect from the outer context.